justinnhli/oxy-cs-catalog/catalog.md

 ## Major Requirements

 Computer science is a broad field, encompassing topics from digital logic and advanced mathematical theory to video games and data science.
 At the same time, these foundations and applications require fundamental knowledge of how a computer works, as well as the ability to translate processes into working programs.
 The Computer Science major coursework mirrors this structure.
-A student majoring in Computer Science must take a minimum of 13 courses (50 units).
+A student majoring in Computer Science must complete the COMP 131 Proficiency Requirement and take a minimum of 12 courses (46 units).

-Students interested in declaring as a CS major must have completed COMP 131, and are strongly encouraged to have also taken COMP 149 and COMP 229.
+Students interested in declaring as a CS major must have completed the COMP 131 Proficiency Requirement, and are strongly encouraged to have also taken COMP 149 and COMP 229.
 We recommend all CS majors take COMP 101 as early as possible.
 Students considering the Mathematics or CS+X concentrations should meet with a CS advisor early, and will need to submit a proposal using this webform to the department for approval prior to the end of their Junior year.

+### COMP 131 Proficiency Requirement

+A student majoring in Computer Science must demonstrate proficiency in basic programming.
+Newcomers to computer science can complete this requirement by taking COMP 131 (Fundamentals of Computer Science); students with more experience may be able to test out of the requirement and be placed into later courses.

+More generally, this requirement can be completed by any of the following:

+* Taking COMP 131 (Fundamentals of Computer Science)
+* Earning a score of 4 or 5 on the AP Computer Science A examination
+* Earning a score of 3 on the [CS self-placement](https://www.oxy.edu/academics/areas-study/computer-science/cs-self-placement)
+* Taking COMP 181 (Advanced Programming) after earning a score of 2 on the CS self-placement.

 ### Required Courses